Strategies To Create Executive Compensation Plans Using Life Insurance

 Retaining and attracting key employees is crucial to the ongoing success of any company.
 In today’s competitive job market, it becomes increasingly important to offer additional benefits to these selected key people.

-Using Life Insurance For Executive Compensation Plans
+Using Life Insurance for Executive Compensation Plans

 Many successful businesses recognize the importance of their key employees and use executive benefit plans to provide added supplemental benefits.
 Many executive benefit plans allow the company to discriminately choose the key executives that may participate and reward them for their valued service.
 In most cases, a cash value life insurance policy is an ideal vehicle for funding these executive compensation arrangements.